-3D modelling for heritage- virtual, physical or mixed reality?
+3D modelling for heritage- virtual, physical or a combination of the two?

 A virtual 3D model on a screen has the potential for a site to be viewed, explored and analysed from every angle, and the data seamlessly integrated into computer aided design systems.
 Such models are regularly used by surveyors, architects, archaeologists and conservationists for specific tasks often requiring specialised software to process, manipulate or augment the raw model.